I'm want to learn about the application process for:

 - Doctor of Athletic Training Program

-The professional program is for students who are seeking to become an athletic trainer.
+The MSAT program is for students who are seeking to become an athletic trainer.
 If you have already earned a degree in athletic training, please refer to the post-professional program application process.

 Candidates must have a bachelor's degree from a regionally accredited institution or equivalent.